BrendanNolan/obsidian/fish_shell.md

 end
 ```

-# Accepting user input
+# Arg Parsing

-This example is pretty self explanatory and should cover what you need:
+These examples are pretty self explanatory and should cover what you need:

 ```sh
 while read --nchars 1 -l response \